 Corporate Governance Statement

-In addition, the Directors have adopted a code of conduct which addresses dealings with external partners, how we operate with each other within the Company, including promoting standards of respect and dignity, diversity and inclusion, plus providing clear guidance on dealings in the shares of the Company for Directors and employees.
+In addition, the Directors have adopted a code of conduct which addresses dealings with external partners, how we operate with each other within the Company, including promoting standards of respect and dignity, diversity and inclusion.
 The corporate governance arrangements that the Board has adopted are designed to support the Company delivering long term value to its shareholders, plus that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages transparency and an open dialogue with the Board.
 The Board clearly recognises that its decisions regarding strategy and risk will impact the corporate culture of the Company as a whole and that this will impact the performance of the Company.

 The Board is aware that the “tone from the top” and the culture set by the Board will greatly impact all aspects of the Company as a whole and the way that employees behave.
 Accordingly, part of the Company’s activities is centred upon fostering an open and respectful dialogue with employees, customers, advisors and other stakeholders to underpin this importance, and regularly re-emphasise the importance of this from the Board.